Loginistaken/RF-Solar-Hybrid-Watch/Antenna Collects RF energy.md

 Optional high-precision sync strategy

-If you want CSAC accuracy: only power CSAC episodically after buffer charges.
+ To improve CSAC accuracy: only power CSAC episodically after buffer charges.

  CSAC warm-up and run consumes tens–hundreds of mW and is feasible only for very short, infrequent syncs.

 More practical: GNSS or BLE time sync for occasional re-calibration (cheaper and lower warm-up than CSAC).